moetunes/Nextwm/README.md

 ###Recent Changes
 --------------

-8/7/15
+21/11/15

+  * Added man page.
-  * Useless gaps around the bar too
+  * Right click the bar to run a command.
-  * A keyboard shortcut to float a window on top of tiled windows
-  * Match a window and float it from apps.conf

 ###Status